 While it would be nice for mosquitoes to arrive at the same time, this isn’t quite how it works.
 Mosquito season starts at different times depending on where you live.
 This is because the weather greatly affects mosquito, and other bug, populations.
 In general, most regions can expect to see mosquitoes once spring arrives.
 Warmer locations will start seeing mosquitoes pop up earlier than cooler areas.

-When Does Mosquito Season End?
+When Is Mosquito Season Over?

 Just like the beginning of mosquito season doesn’t have a specific start date, there isn’t a definitive end date.
 When temperatures begin to cool, mosquitoes start preparing for the winter season.
 Some will enter diapause and others won’t survive the decrease in temperatures.
 Once the first freeze of the season takes place and temperatures are consistently below 50 degrees, you’ll get a break from mosquitoes.